 “Non-cyclists, on the other hand, were generally guilty of linking all cyclists to the same (usually negative) behaviour by association.
 This phenomenon is typical of the psychological tendency to regard members of a group as more similar to each other than is actually the case.”

 On the “out group” notion, I’ve often wondered if the hostility and marginality cyclists often feel — I speak from experience — actually encourages some to adopt a certain “outlaw” stance, which then only feeds the cycle of behavior.

 I won’t pursue the ‘bikeism’ metaphor any further, but I’d be curious to hear any opinions elaborations — does it exist?
 How can it be stopped?
 Is ‘segration,’ via sharrows and the like, the answer, or is “separate but equal” a better response?

 This entry was posted on Tuesday, October 28th, 2008 at 3:35 pm and is filed under Bicycles, Traffic Psychology, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.